Alfredo de Sá Cardoso: Life and politics

 Born in Lisbon, Sá Cardoso was the son of Adelaide Leopoldina de Sá Cardoso.
 He entered the Colégio Militar and then the Escola do Exército, where his studies focused on artillery.
 He became an officer of the army and began a decades-long career that would eventually seem him promoted to the rank of general.
-In 1988, he was mobilized in the Luanda military campaign, occupying the post of secretary of the district government and governor of the fortress of São Paulo de Luanda, and from 1917 to 1918, he was integrated in the Portuguese Expeditionary Corps.
-He also served as a vogal of the Council for Ballistic Works.
+In 1888, he was mobilized in the Luanda military campaign, occupying the post of secretary of the district government and governor of the fortress of São Paulo de Luanda, and from 1917 to 1918, he was integrated in the Portuguese Expeditionary Corps.
+He also served as a vocal of the Council for Ballistic Works.

 He became a Freemason in 1893, being initiated in the Portugal Lodge with the symbolic name of Alaíde, ascending to the 33rd degree, and being part of its Supreme Council since 1934.

 He was a member of the Portuguese Republican Party, a member of the respective Consultative Junta in 1913, and chief of the party in 1919.
 He founded the Reconstitution Party with Álvaro de Castro, and served as president of Republican Action, of which he was president.
 He was an active participant in the republican campaign, since the days of the Portuguese Constitutional Monarchy, taking part in the events of 31 January 1890 and 28 January 1908.

 He integrated the Military Committee for the proclamation of the Portuguese Republic and was active in the 1910 revolution.
 With the republican triumph, he was a cabinet chief of Correia Barreto (1910–1911) and then Civil Governor of the Autonomous District of Funchal 1913–1914.
 Being a member of the so-called group Jovem Turquia (Young Turkey), he co-organized the 1915 revolutionary movement.